-- 1. discuss the Alignment Statement with employees and review its content. - 2. discuss employee performance elements, standards and expectations that will be used to evaluate the employee. - 3. discuss data sources and numeric data, e.g. indicators of quality, quantity, timeliness, that may be considered in measuring employee performance, and upon request explain how the data source may be used in assessing employee performance. - 4. discuss employee development needs and opportunities and the relationship between employee performance and employee recognition. - D. If there are numeric performance standards, they will clearly be identified in the employee's performance plan. - E. The appraising official will document the expectations discussed with the employee.
+- 1. discuss the Alignment Statement with employees and review its content. - 2. discuss employee performance elements, standards and expectations that will be used to evaluate the employee. - 3. discuss data sources and numeric data, e.g. indicators of quality, quantity, timeliness, that may be considered in measuring employee performance, and upon request explain how the data source may be used in assessing employee performance. - 4. discuss employee development needs and opportunities and the relationship between employee performance and employee recognition. - D. If there are numeric or quality performance standards and/or numeric or quality expectations, they will clearly be identified in the employee's performance plan.

+E. The appraising official will document the expectations discussed with the employee.
 Standard expectations may be developed for standard positions.
-This documentation will be filed in the employee's SSA-7B Extension File, or electronic equivalent as part of the appraisal system and a copy will be given to the employee.
-The employee may also place his/her comments in the SSA -7B Extension File.
+This documentation will be filed in the employee's SSA-7B Extension File, or electronic equivalent, as part of the appraisal program.
+The employee may also have his/her comments placed in the SSA -7B Extension File or electronic equivalent.

 Employees and their supervisors will sign the performance plan to acknowledge that the performance plan has been issued and the initial performance discussion has been held.
-A copy of the signed performance plan will be given to the employee and the original will also be placed in the SSA-7B Extension File.
+The signed performance plan will be placed in the SSA-7B Extension File or electronic equivalent.
 Managers may meet with employees collectively, in addition to individual performance discussions, to convey information that is general for all employees, such as agency goals and objectives.

-- F. Subsequent expectation discussions should be held when there is a change in the work situation such as: - 1. a change in the rating official/supervisor of record, - 2. a detail, - 3. a change in component goals or objectives, or - 4. a return to duty from an extended absence of ninety (90) days or more. - 5.
-Any change in work assignment or process that would significantly affect the employee performance plan. - 6.
-A change in performance expectations contained in the employee performance plan.
+- F. Subsequent expectation discussions should be held when there is a change in the work situation such as: - 1. a change in the rating official/supervisor of record, - 2. a detail, - 3. a change in component goals or objectives, - 4. a return to duty from an extended absence of ninety (90) days or more, - 5. any change in work assignment or process that would significantly affect the employee performance plan, or - 6. a change in performance expectations contained in the employee performance plan.